szeyick/University/COS80007 - Advanced Java/Lectures Notes/Week 7 - MDI/swingMDI.md

 Swing provides components for implementing MDI programs (Multiple Document Interface).

-Swing includes a desktop that is represented as a JDesktopPane where the internal frames to the desktop are represented by the JInternalFrame.
+It provides a desktop that is represented as a JDesktopPane, this functions as a main window, where internal frames are able to exist within the JDesktopPane as JInternalFrames.
+All the programs that we have written till this point have had a single frame, with a desktop, we can have multiple frames within the same application represented as a JInternalFrame.

-The JInternalFrames sit inside the JDesktopPane and can be opened, closed, minimised and moved within the JDesktopPane.
+The JInternalFrame functions the same as a normal JFrame, as it still maintians the open, close, minimise and maximise icons, just that they exist within the deskop.

 Furthermore, we also have a DesktopManager that can change the look and feel.

-JInternalFrames are called as such as they duplicate the appearance of a frame and sit "internally" within another container (i.e. JDesktopPane).

 **Refer to SimpleInternalFrame.java**